Jesse Moynihan

-Jesse Moynihan (born January 4, 1978) is an American artist, animator, composer and director.
+Jesse Mark Moynihan (born January 4, 1978) is an American artist, animator, composer and director.
 He is best known for being a writer and storyboard artist on the animated television series Adventure Time and as the creator of the graphic novel Forming.
 He also released the animated short Manly exclusively through Cartoon Hangover, made with his brother Justin.

 He has most recently participated in The Midnight Gospel as director of the art department.

 Early life

 Jesse was born in Santa Ana, California to Shoko and Robert Moynihan.
 The family moved to Pennsylvania when he was one, where he spent the rest of his childhood with his younger brother, Justin.

 At an early age, Jesse was encouraged to draw and learn music.
 His parents started him on violin when he was five.
 In elementary school, he drew his first comic about a character named Super Bug, described by Jesse as a dust ball with legs and Garfield eyes.

-Jesse went to a Quaker boarding school in Westtown, Pennsylvania.
+Jesse went to a Quaker boarding school in Westtown Township, Pennsylvania.
 It was here that Jesse and his brother Justin began their leap into greater explorations of art and music.
 Jesse graduated from Westtown School in 1996, and attended Pratt institute for one year, before moving to Philadelphia, Pennsylvania to focus on his own artistic endeavors.
 He later earned a film degree from Temple University.